LLLisa/ReduxGeneralStore/package/README.md

 GS.genericPut(api, users, { ...selectedUser, ...newInfo })
 ```

-By default, if an identifier is not provided, the genericPut thunk will look on
+If an identifier argument is not provided, the genericPut method will look on
 the data object for a property called 'id' and use that as an identifier.
 The
+api route handler can use this to find the proper row using the id property as
-`req.body` generated by this thunk will always be an object in the shape of
+the primary key.
+The `req.body` generated by this method will always be an
-`req.body: {data, identifier}`
+object in the shape of `req.body: {data, identifier}`

-- GS.genericDelete(route, model, identifier)
+- `GS.genericDelete(route, model, identifier)`

 This one is just like it says on the tin.
 It will attempt to send an HTTP DELETE
 request to the provided url and expects to receive the deleted item as a
 response.
-The identifier argument must be an object in the form:
+The identifier argument (usually the primary key) should be an object

-    {id:4}
+in this form:

+    { id:4 }

+or

+    { lastName: 'Smithers' }

+If something other than the primary key is used as an identifier, make sure to
+reflect that in your api route handler.

-..and that's it for the CRUD methods!
+That's it for the CRUD methods!

-### Additional Methods
+## Additional Methods

 There are two utility methods on the GS object.
 It is probably best to ignore
-them both, but I believe there are use cases in which one might wnat to use
+them both, but there may be use cases for them, so here ya go:
-them.

-- GS.generateReducer(model)
+- `GS.generateReducer(model)`

 This method returns a reducer function with Get, Post, Put, and Delete
 functionality for the specified model.
 It looks like this: